 Karasumi: Nagasaki’s Salted Dried Mullet Roe Chinmi

-Do you know what Japanese foods are generally known in Japan as “Japan’s 3 Best Food Delicacies (日本三大珍味)”?
+Do you know what Japanese foods are generally known as “Japan’s 3 Best Food Delicacies (日本三大珍味)”?

 Actually, the 3 Japanese delicacies are “Uni (ウニ)”, “Konowata (このわた)”, and “Karasumi (からすみ)”, which are generally known to us Japanese as “Japan’s 3 Best Chinmi (food delicacies)“.

-As you know, Uni is sea urchin roe known as a luxurious Sushi topping, while Konowata are salted fermented sea cucumber guts known as a type of Shiokara.
+As you know, Uni is sea urchin roe known as a luxurious Sushi topping, while Konowata are salted fermented sea cucumber guts that are a type of Shiokara.

-Karasumi is salted dried fish roe known as a chinmi or food delicacy in Japan.
-It is made of the ovary filled with eggs, typically from mullet or Japanese Spanish mackerel.
+Karasumi is a salted dried fish roe regarded as a Chinmi or food delicacy in Japan.
+It is made of an ovary filled with eggs, typically from mullet or Japanese Spanish mackerel.

-As the word “Karasumi (唐墨)” literally means “Chinese ink” in Japanese, it is said that the Japanese delicacy was named after its shape that looks like a Chinese ink stick.
+As the word “Karasumi (唐墨)” literally means “Chinese ink” in Japanese, it is said that the Chinmi was named after its shape that looks like a Chinese ink stick.

-Karasumi is said to have been introduced from China in the Azuchi-Momoyama period (1573 to 1603).
-The original Chinese-style one was made of Spanish mackerel roe.
+Karasumi is said to have been transmitted from China in the Azuchi-Momoyama period (1573 to 1603) and the original one was made of Spanish mackerel roe.

-However in 1675, a Japanese man, “Takano Yusuke (高野勇助)” invented the Japanese-style recipe using the roe from the mullets caught from the sea around Nagasaki Prefecture.
+However, in 1675, a Japanese man named “Takano Yusuke (高野勇助)” invented the Japanese-style recipe using the roe from the mullets caught from the sea around Nagasaki Prefecture.

-The Karasumi specialty shop founded by the man, “Takanoya (高野屋)” still exists even now in the city of Nagasaki, Nagasaki Prefecture.
+Even now, the Karasumi specialty shop founded by the man, “Takanoya (高野屋)” still exists in the city of Nagasaki, carrying authentic, delicious Karasumi.

 Shop Information: Takanoya (高野屋)

-- Nagasaki’s Karasumi produced with mullet roe is most famous in Japan
+- Nagasaki’s Karasumi produced with mullet roe is most renowned

-- Other than Nagasaki, in Japan there is one more region famous for Karasumi.
-That is Kagawa Prefecture whose Karasumi is made of the roe from Spanish mackerel or mackerel.
+- Other than Nagasaki, there is one more region famous for Karasumi in Japan, which is Kagawa Prefecture whose Karasumi is made of the roe from Spanish mackerel or mackerel.

-In Japan, some restaurants offer pasta dishes with Karasumi roe.
-Some Japanese home cooks also like making the Karasumi pasta at home.
+Some Itarian restaurants in Japan offer pasta dishes using Karasumi roe.
+Also, some people like making Karasumi pasta from scratch at home.

-Ochazuke (Chazuke) is a common Japanese rice bowl dish consisting of steamed plain rice entirely soaked in hot Japanese green tea or soup.
-Karasumi is sometimes used as a main topping for Ochazuke.
+Ochazuke (Chazuke) is a Japanese rice bowl dish consisting of steamed plain rice entirely soaked in hot Japanese green tea or soup, and Karasumi is sometimes prepared as the main topping.